 Good luck, Questers.
 Let the challenge begin!

-For a chance to win the microscope or iPad:
+For a chance to win the solar system kits or the tabletop telescope:

-- Questers track progress each day during the challenge.
-They do this by taking pictures of their work, reflecting in a notebook, making a video, or creating a piece of art as part of their daily reflection.
+- Cadets will track progress each day during the challenge.
+They can do this by taking pictures of their work, reflecting in a notebook, making a video, or creating a piece of art as part of their daily reflection.

-- Then, post about the challenge in the comments section of the daily post in the Facebook group, or email us directly at email@example.com.
+- Then, post about the challenge in the comments section of the Facebook group, or email us directly at email@example.com.
 Give us a quick thumbs up or post a picture.
-We love to celebrate your success!
+We would love to celebrate your success!

-- Day 16 is the accountability challenge.
-This challenge brings together the previous 15 days of learning.
-Questers will be asked to make a photo collage, written essay, or video compilation (2 minutes or less) of their daily reflections.
-We are excited to hear what they learned about themselves, the coronavirus, science, and critical thinking.
+- Day 7 is the accountability challenge.
+This challenge will bring together the previous 6 days of learning.
+Cadets will be asked to make a photo collage, written essay, or video compilation (2 minutes or less) of their daily reflections.
+We are excited to hear what they learned about themselves, SpaceQuest, science, and critical thinking.

-- Final submissions will be sent to firstname.lastname@example.org.
+- Final submissions can be sent to firstname.lastname@example.org.
 One submission can be made for a group as part of a larger organization, or students can be encouraged to enter individually.
 We leave that up to your discretion.
-Dr. Keller will choose 2 recipients to receive the CoronaQuest challenge awards.
+Dr. Keller will choose recipients to receive the SpaceQuest challenge awards.